mbland/authdelegate/README.md

 If you wish to expose the delegate directly to the public, rather than via an Nginx proxy scheme, pass the `-ssl-cert` and `-ssl-key` options along all other `-auth` parameters.

-## Public domain

-This project is in the worldwide [public domain](LICENSE.md).
-As stated in [CONTRIBUTING](CONTRIBUTING.md):

-> This project is in the public domain within the United States, and copyright and related rights in the work worldwide are waived through the [CC0 1.0 Universal public domain dedication](https://creativecommons.org/publicdomain/zero/1.0/).
->
-> All contributions to this project will be released under the CC0
->dedication.
-By submitting a pull request, you are agreeing to comply
->with this waiver of copyright interest.